target/winnaker/README.md

 ```

-## What is Winnaker ?
+## What is Winnaker?
-Auditing tool for Spinnaker.
-Real Testing in real browser !
+Winnaker is an auditing tool for Spinnaker.
+Real testing in a real browser!

 ## What do you need on your work station?
 1. python 2.7